 CEO COMPENSATION.
 Mr. Coppola's minimum base compensation, which is specified in his employment agreement with the Company, was established in connection with the Company's IPO in 1994.
-This employment agreement provides for a minimum annual base salary equal to at least \$250,000 until March 16, 1999.
-This base salary is reviewed by the Committee on an annual basis and is subject to discretionary increases that generally are based on, in the subjective judgment of the Committee, individual and corporate performance and competitive, economic and other factors deemed relevant by the Committee.
-The results of the 1996 Compensation Study disclosed that Mr. Coppola's base salary was low compared to his peers in the REIT industry, including retail mall owners.
-As a result, effective November 6, 1996, Mr. Coppola's salary was increased to \$350,000 per year.
-Mr. Coppola's aggregate salary for 1997 totaled \$350,000.
+This employment agreement provides for a minimum annual base salary equal to at least \$250,000 until March 16, 2001.
+This base salary is reviewed by the Committee on an annual basis and is subject to discretionary increases that generally are based on, in the subjective judgment of the Committee, individual and corporate performance (including the successful completion of acquisitions, financings, redevelopments and increases in total funds from operations and funds from operations per share) and competitive, economic and other factors deemed relevant by the Committee.
+The 1998 compensation study indicated that Mr. Coppola's base salary remained low compared to his REIT industry peers.
+Effective March 23, 1998, Mr. Coppola's salary was increased to \$500,000 per year largely based on this study.
+Mr. Coppola's aggregate salary for 1998 totaled \$461,838.

-In addition to Mr. Coppola's base salary, as the long-term incentive component of Mr. Coppola's compensation, in 1997 the Committee granted to Mr. Coppola 19,816 shares of restricted stock that will vest over a 3-year period, subject to certain conditions.
-For details of these grants, see the table captioned "Summary Compensation Table" and the discussion at pages 11-12 of this Proxy Statement.
-Mr. Coppola's long-term incentive compensation grants were based upon recommendations contained in the 1996 and 1997 Compensation Studies in order to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry, including retail mall owners, and were made on a basis that is consistent with the philosophy of granting long-term incentive grants made to other executives of the Company described elsewhere in this report.
+In addition to Mr. Coppola's base salary, as the long-term incentive component of Mr. Coppola's compensation, in 1998 the Committee granted to Mr. Coppola 19,178 shares of restricted stock that vest over a 5-year period and 300,000 stock options that vest over a 3-year period, in both cases, subject to certain conditions.
+For details of these grants, see the tables captioned "Summary Compensation Table" and "Option Grants," and the discussion at pages 12-15 of this Proxy Statement.
+Mr. Coppola's long-term incentive compensation grants were based upon recommendations contained in the 1998 compensation study in order to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry, including retail mall owners, as well as the Committee's evaluation of individual and corporate performance.
+These grants were made on a basis that is consistent with the Company's philosophy of granting long-term incentive grants to provide executives with a promise of longer term rewards directly linked to increased share values.
+The 1998 compensation study also confirmed that the granting of stock options was the favored form of long-term incentive awards for chief executive officers in the REIT industry.
+The amount of Mr. Coppola's 1998 restricted stock grants was also based in part on the 1998 awards made to the other executive officers of the Company.

 OTHER EXECUTIVE OFFICERS.
-The other executive officers also received base salary, bonus awards under the Company's incentive compensation plan, and equity-based incentive compensation in the form of restricted stock awards in 1997.
-The amounts of the base salaries, bonus awards and the restricted stock grants for the executive officers were established subjectively within the range developed through the 1995, 1996 and 1997 Compensation Studies and the above-described analysis of comparable compensation levels relative to each executive officer's position with the Company.
-All of the named executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company.
+The other executive officers also received base salary, bonus awards under the Company's incentive compensation plan (in some cases) and equity-based incentive compensation in the form of restricted stock awards in 1998.
+The amounts of the base salaries, bonus awards and the restricted stock grants for the executive officers were established subjectively within the ranges indicated by the Compensation Studies for comparable positions.
+The 1998 restricted stock awards and bonuses were granted to certain executive officers based on the results of the Compensation Studies as well as the Committee's evaluation of individual and corporate performance, including the same factors described above regarding Mr. Coppola's compensation.
+All of the named executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company, except Mr. Contis who does not have an employment agreement.
 The Committee contemplates that any annual increases will also generally be based on substantially the same criteria that will be used for Mr. Coppola.